REYL & Cie: History

-In 2017, REYL made a minority investment in Aspiration, an online banking platform based in Los Angeles, which was awarded as one of the most innovative companies of the world by Fast Company.
+In 2017, REYL made a minority investment in Aspiration, an online banking platform based in Los Angeles.
 The same year REYL was awarded Outstanding Boutique Private Bank in Switzerland.

-In 2018, REYL made a partnership with Hermance Capital Partner, an investment fund platform focused on non-listed assets and sold a material stake in RAM Active Investments to Mediobanca.
-Pâris Bertrand was acquired in 2021 by the Swiss subsidiary of Rothschild & Co.
-AG.
-Hermance Capital Partners is currently a division of the latter.

-In January 2022, REYL finalised the acquisition of a 40 per cent stake in the Geneva-based private bank "1875 Finance".

-In 2019, REYL & Cie created Asteria Investment Managers, an asset management subsidiary dedicated to social and environmental impact.

-In 2020, Alpian, a digital bank incubated by the REYL Group, is launched to offer comprehensive and premium digital banking services.
+In 2020, Alpian, a digital bank incubated by the REYL Group, was launched to offer comprehensive and premium digital banking services.

-In 2021, it entered into a strategic partnership with Fideuram - Intesa Sanpaolo Private Banking, a leading European banking player, pursuant to which Fideuram ISP acquired a 69% stake in REYL & Cie.

 In addition, in the context of this partnership, REYL also integrated Banque Morval, a Swiss establishment controlled by Intesa Sanpaolo since 2017.

-In December 2021, REYL also acquired a 40% stake in 1875 Finance, a Geneva-based multi-family office and independent asset manager with over CHF 13 billion of assets under management for private clients.
+In January 2022, REYL acquired a 40% stake in 1875 Finance, a Geneva-based multi-family office and independent asset manager with over CHF 13 billion of assets under management for private clients.

-In 2022, REYL & Cie acquired a 40% stake in 1875 Finance, a Geneva-based multi-family office and independent asset manager.
+Controversies

-Offshore business / Conviction
+Offshore business

 In connection with the "Cahuzac affair" involving the French finance minister Jérôme Cahuzac, a French court in December 2016 sentenced the bank to a fine of 1.875 million euros and the general manager François Reyl to a suspended prison sentence of one year and a fine of 375,000 euros.
 The court found that Bank Reyl had served as an "instrument for the concealment of assets" of former French Finance Minister Jérôme Cahuzac.

+A full “confusion des peines” was granted as part of the CRPC homologated on 18 April 2023, which allows for the final consolidation of such procedures, two of which were in fact closed more than seven years before.
+Consequently, the residual amounts due by the Bank and its CEO in connection with this last legal chapter amounted to EUR 1,2m.

+Weak anti-money laundering measures

+In 2025, a OCCRP investigation revealed that REYL had courted numerous clients associated with corruption and authoritarian regimes, including Leonid Reiman, family members of Alexander Ponomarenko, family members of Nursultan Nazarbayev, family members of Ilham Aliyev, and family members of Islam Karimov.

+In April 2025, the bank unsuccessfully sought to block media reports about the Swiss Financial Market Supervisory Authority's (FINMA) investigation through a Geneva court, citing banking secrecy.
+The court ruled that public interest justified the publication, reinforcing press freedom despite Switzerland’s strict bank secrecy laws.

 Management

-The Bank operates under the direction of six partners : François Reyl, Pasha Bakhtiar, Nicolas Duchêne, Christian Fringhian, Thomas Fontaine and Lorenzo Rocco di Torrepadula.
+The Bank operates under the direction of six partners : François Reyl, Pasha Bakhtiar, Nicolas Duchêne, Christian Fringhian and Lorenzo Rocco di Torrepadula.
 Their activity is overseen by a board of directors (2021) comprising Christian Merle (chairman), Michel Broch (vice-chairman), Yves Claude Aubert, Liane Elias Hoffman Ruth Metzler-Arnold Tommaso Corcos, Lino Mainolfi and Riccardo Barbarini.